NuGet/Home/proposed/2023/Add-dotnet-search.md

 ## Summary

 <!-- One-paragraph description of the proposal. -->
-The specification seeks to add `nuget list` functionality to dotnet.
+The specification seeks to add `nuget search` functionality to dotnet.
 The functionality will be added to dotnet as a search command: `dotnet package search`.

 ## Motivation